Chances are, if you’re visiting the Philippines, you’re going to visit their largest island. Here are all the coolest things to do in Luzon!

 You can make the visit to Taal Volcano as a day trip from Manila, but we advise leaving before the sunrise to beat some of the traffic!

-If you’re into picturesque historical towns then Vigan is the place for you.
-This 16th century UNESCO World Heritage Site attracts tourists to explore the cobblestone streets with horse-drawn carriages and beautifully preserved Spanish architecture.
+If you’re into picturesque, historical things to do in Luzon then visiting Vigan should be at the top of your list.
+This 16th century UNESCO World Heritage Site attracts tourists to explore the cobblestone streets.
+Take a horse-drawn carriage to enjoy beautifully preserved Spanish architecture.

 Hangout on the historical main street where you can ride a horse carriage, shop for souvenirs, and snack on local foods.
 Admire the area’s old mansions and beautiful architecture with influences from the Philippines, China, Spain, and Mexico.
-You won’t find any place like Vigan in all of Asia which is why this is one of our favorite places to visit in the Philippines and best things to do on Luzon.
+You won’t find any place like Vigan in all of Asia which is why this is one of our favorite places to visit in the Philippines.

 Be sure to also check out Plaza Burgos where you can find tons of food.
 Do not leave Vigan without trying their local empanadas!